Workforce WindsorEssex interviews different professionals for an inside look into their work.

-Truck Drivers are extremely in demand in Windsor.
+Truck Drivers are extremely in demand in Windsor-Essex.
 You can learn more about being a Transport Truck Driver through our detailed Career Profiles.

 Holly is a transport truck driver with AMEX Freight, a trucking company here in Windsor, Ontario.
 AMEX is dedicated to technology and providing their customers with a low-cost, high quality transportation solution.
-We met up with Holly to tour her truck and learn about what it’s like to be a transport truck driver, and the training she needed.
+We met up with Holly to tour her truck and learn about what it’s like to be a transport truck driver.

 What does an average day look like for you?

 My morning starts between 5-6am.
 When I get to work I get my dispatch and paperwork, then I do a pre-trip inspection on all my equipment.
 Most days I travel across the border and I work anywhere from 8-12, sometimes 14, hours a day.
 I enjoy working, and I average 50-60 hours a week but can legally work up to 70.
 Typically, I do 2-4 deliveries and/or pick-ups a day.
 I meet a lot of new people from all over Ontario, Michigan, and Ohio daily.

 How did you decide you wanted this career?

 A career as a truck driver allows me to work more hours than the average person.
 I feel secure in knowing that my career is nearly recession proof and I always have a lot of options in work.
 When I got my AZ licence I also got my DZ (dump truck) and C (coach bus).
 I find it exciting to learn a new and unique skill, so this was a great fit.

 Training/schooling started with getting the air brake endorsement (Z) which is a course taken over 2 weeks.
 Next is the A or CDL course over a span of several months at any accredited and certified trucking school, there are several in Windsor.
 After I completed the schooling and written tests I took the driving test in a semi truck at the Drive Test Centre.